shavenwarthog/johntellsall/class/django-queryset2/index.rst

 **functional**

-	functions operate on immutable objects
+	functions operate on streams of immutable objects

 .. note::